How to pre-fill wordpress forms using QR codes & URL parameters

 Step 2: Turn On Dynamic Population

-➡ In the form settings, turn on Dynamic Population.
+➡ In the form settings, turn on . ➡ Set the parameter name as .

 Step 3: Generate QR Codes with URLs